betsee/betse/README.md

 ## Installation

-`betse` itself is installable into either:
+BETSE itself is installable into either:

 * A system-wide directory accessible to all users of the current system.
 * A venv (i.e., virtual environment) isolated to the current user.

-The latter has the advantage of avoiding conflicts with already installed system-wide Python and non-Python packages (e.g., in the event that `betse` requires different versions of such packages), but the corresponding disadvantage of requiring reinstallation of such packages and all transitive dependencies of such packages.
+The latter has the advantage of avoiding conflicts with already installed system-wide Python and non-Python packages (e.g., in the event that BETSE requires different versions of such packages), but the corresponding disadvantage of requiring reinstallation of such packages and all transitive dependencies of such packages.
 Since several dependencies are heavy-weight (e.g., Qt4) and hence costly to reinstall, this is a notable disadvantage.

-Note that the string `${BETSE\_DIR}` should be replaced everywhere below by the absolute path of the top-level directory containing the source for `betse`.
+Note that the string `${BETSE\_DIR}` should be replaced everywhere below by the absolute path of the top-level directory containing the source for BETSE.

 ### System-wide

-`betse` is installable into a system-wide directory as follows:
+BETSE is installable into a system-wide directory as follows:

-* Compile `betse`.
+* Compile BETSE.

         $ cd "${BETSE_DIR}"
         $ python3 setup.py build

-* Install `betse`.
+* Install BETSE.

         $ sudo python3 setup.py easy_install --no-deps .